Toilet paper roll mounted on green tiles.

 For reasons unknown, the NRDC report does not cover paper napkins.
 But I was eager to stop buying Vanity Fair since they aren’t recycled and are associated with the Koch brothers.

-Since NRDC gave high grades to Everspring toilet paper (A) and paper towels (A+), I figured that their 100% recycled bleach-free napkins should be equally sustainable.
+Since NRDC gave high grades to Everspring toilet paper (A) and paper towels (A+), I figured their 100% recycled bleach-free napkins should be equally sustainable.

 Paper Napkin Packet